leglorious/jmxtranswiki/NagiosWriter.md

-#NagiosWriter
+# NagiosWriter

 ## Nagios Writer

-This writer is for Nagios :
+This writer is for Nagios:

 ##  Conf example: